SM 25x350 [2xM8] / N42 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
-Additionally, tiny parts of these products can be problematic in medical diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these products have the potential to hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.